1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What causes Barrett's Esophagus?

-The primary cause is long-term acid reflux (GERD).
-Over time, stomach acid repeatedly irritates the esophageal lining and leads to cellular changes.
+The primary cause is chronic acid reflux (GERD).
+Repeated exposure of the esophageal lining to stomach acid leads to cellular changes over time.

 What are the ICD-10 codes for Barrett's Esophagus?